adjanni/Facial_Keypoints_Detection_w_CNN--Pytorch/README.md

 In this project, I combine my knowledge of computer vision techniques and deep learning architectures to build a facial keypoint detection system.
 Nowadays, facial keypoints detection has become a very popular topic and its applications include
 - Snapchat,
 - Facial tracking,
-- Facial pose recognition,
+- Facial pose recognition/biometric,
-- Facial filters, and
+- Facial filters,
-- Emotion recognition.
+- Emotion recognition,
+- Tracking faces in images videos, and
+- Detecting dysmorphic facial signs

-The objective of facial keypoints detection is to find the facial keypoints in a given face, which is very challenging due to very different facial features from person to person.
+The objective of facial keypoints detection is to find the facial keypoints in a given face, which is very challenging due to very different facial features from person to person such as 3D pose, viewing angle, an illumination condition.
 I modified **NaimishNet architecture** to obtain a CNN model this is able to look at any image, detect faces, and predict the locations of facial keypoints on each face.

 The Notebook I submitted for revision to Udacity's reviewers are two Python notebooks.
 The third one is a fun project.